Can My Spouse Quit Their Job To Avoid Paying Spousal Maintenance?

 What if a spouse quits a job during a divorce to avoid paying spousal maintenance?
 What if they quit a job after the court orders them to pay spousal maintenance?

 The answers to such questions can vary depending on your circumstances.
-At Smith Family Law, an Austin, TX, spousal maintenance attorney will gladly discuss them during a consultation.
+At Smith & Bledsoe Family Law, an Austin, TX, spousal maintenance attorney will gladly discuss them during a consultation.
 If you hire our team, we’ll advocate for your rights during discussions of spousal maintenance, both with your spouse’s lawyer and in court.
 Learn more about what we can do for you by contacting us online or calling us at

 (512) 277-3166 for a free case review.